Placeholder canvas

 In WordPress, a subpage refers to a page that is nested under a parent page within the navigation structure.
 It creates a hierarchical relationship between pages, allowing for a more organized and structured website.

-What are Subpages in WordPress?
+What Are Subpages in WordPress?

-Why Make Use of Subpages in WordPress?
+Why Use Subpages in WordPress?

 Examples of Subpage Usage

-How to Create a New Subpage in WordPress
+Creating Hierarchical Structures: How to Create a New Subpage in WordPress

-Creating a new subpages in WordPress is a straightforward process that can be done within the WordPress dashboard.
+Creating a new subpage in WordPress is a straightforward process that can be done within the WordPress dashboard.
 In this section, we will guide you through the step-by-step process of creating a new subpage.

 Navigating to the Page Creation Section